DracoAter/jenkins2/README.md

-# Jenkins
+# Jenkins2

-Jenkins gem is a command line interface and API client for Jenkins CI Server, that can be used either from command line or from your code.
+Jenkins2 gem is a command line interface and API client for Jenkins 2 CI Server, that can be used either from command line or from your code.

 # Installation

-    gem install jenkins
+    gem install jenkins2

 # Usage

 Either run it from command line:

-    jenkins -s http://jenkins.example.com offline-node -n mynode
+    jenkins2 -s http://jenkins.example.com offline-node -n mynode
-    jenkins --help #for help and list of available commands jenkins --help <command> #for help on particular command
+    jenkins2 --help #for help and list of available commands jenkins2 --help <command> #for help on particular command

 Or use it in your gem:

-    require 'jenkins'
+    require 'jenkins2'
-    jc = Jenkins::Client.new( server: 'http://jenkins.example.com' )
+    jc = Jenkins2::Client.new( server: 'http://jenkins.example.com' )
     jc.version
     jc.offline_node( node: 'mynode' )